scottcolfer/scottcolfer.github.io/_posts/2017-08-19-improve-discovery.md

 We should see this change

-- teams begin Discovery quicker
+- teams begin discovery sooner

 ## Experiment 10: Run regular Discovery retrospectives

 Data/research suggests that

-- the questions used to carry out this retrospective worked well
+- the [questions](http://scottcolfer.com/2017/08/14/discovery-retro-questions.html) used to carry out the retrospective that led to these hypotheses worked well

 So if we try

-- Team/Department questionnaires
+- team/organisational discovery retrospectives using similar [questions](http://scottcolfer.com/2017/08/14/discovery-retro-questions.html)

 And measure